Harvest Moon (video game)

 Harvest Moon, known in Japan as Bokujō Monogatari (牧場物語, lit.
 "Farm Story"), is a farm simulation role-playing video game developed by Amccus for the Super Nintendo Entertainment System.
-The game first was released in Japan by Pack-In-Video in 1996, in North America by Natsume in 1997, and in Europe by Nintendo in 1998.
+The game was first released in Japan by Pack-In-Video in 1996, in North America by Natsume Inc. in 1997, and in Europe by Nintendo in 1998.
 The European version shipped with language localizations for Germany and France.
 It is the first game in the long-running Story of Seasons video game series, previously known as the Harvest Moon series in western territories.
 The game has been re-released on the Satellaview, Nintendo 3DS, Wii, Wii U and Nintendo Switch.

 Gameplay

-The game follows a young man charged with maintaining the farm he inherits from his grandfather.
+The game follows a young man named Pete charged with maintaining the farm he inherits from his grandfather.
 The primary objective is to restore and maintain a farm that has fallen into disrepair.
-The player decides how to allocate time between daily tasks, such as clearing land, planting crops, selling harvests, raising livestock, attending festivals, building relationships with villagers, and foraging.
+Pete decides how to allocate time between daily tasks, such as clearing land, planting crops, selling harvests, raising livestock, attending festivals, building relationships with villagers, and foraging.

 For vegetables to develop, they must receive water each day; lack of water does not kill crops, but prevents them from growing.
 Animals must be fed once a day to keep them producing.
-While the only care that chickens require is feeding, cows must be continually talked to, brushed, and milked to retain their health.
-A cow may become sick if not fed for a day and, if untreated, sickness can lead to death.
+Although the only care that chickens require is feeding, cows must be talked to frequently, brushed, and milked to retain their health.
+A cow may become sick if it is not fed for one day, which may lead to death if ignored.
 Chickens may die if left outside, where they can be blown away in a storm or eaten by wild dogs.
-After dark, the only business in town that the player can access is the bar, where a number of non-player characters gather to drink and talk.
+After dark, the only business in town that Pete can access is the bar, where a number of non-player characters gather to drink and talk.

 Development

-Yasuhiro Wada was producer for the game, and the last game he worked on was Magical Pop'n.
+Yasuhiro Wada was the producer for the game, and the last game he worked on was Magical Pop'n.

 Gaining inspiration from his childhood in the countryside and the game series Derby Stallion, Wada wished to make a role-playing game without any combat.
 However, after some time of development, Pack-in-Video, the publishers of Harvest Moon, went bankrupt.
-The following merge with Victor Entertainment led to the downsizing of Wada’s development team, shrinking from ten members to only three.
+The following merge with Victor Entertainment led to the downsizing of Wada's development team, shrinking from ten members to only three.
 With a much smaller budget, the team spent the next six months finishing the game, reprogramming much of it from the ground up.